QC-at-Davis/QCC/src/How-Quantum-Computing-Works/The-Qubit/The-Qubit.md

    <i> Source: <a href=https://medium.com/@kareldumon/the-computational-power-of-quantum-computers-an-intuitive-guide-9f788d1492b6> The Computational Power of Quantum Computers: an intuitive guide by Karel Dumon</a> </i>
 </p>

 This result should remind you of the probabilistic nature of Quantum Computation already hinted by the __BQP__ and __QMA__ complexity classes where we a problem needs to be solved correctly AT LEAST some fraction of the time to fall into the quantum complexity classes.

 All of this seems more like a nuisance than something to accelerate computation but superposition allows for a property known as __Inherent Parallelism__.

 ### Inherent Parallelism

-In a classical computer, we know that you can use combinations of bits to represent data.
-Each bit can be in one of two states giving you:

-\\[ n^{2} \\]

-possible combinations, where \\(n\\) is the number of bits you have.
-Due to the nature of classical computation, you can only manipulate one combination at a time.

-In a quantum computer however, we know that superposition allows us to represent multiple states at once.
-That means with each qubit added we can have
+In a quantum computer, we know that superposition allows us to represent multiple states at once.
+That means with each qubit added gives us

 \\[ 2^{n} \\]

-possible combinations, where \\(n\\) is the number of qubits you have.
-Furthermore, we can manipulate qubits in this superposition state which is similar to working with ALL the possible states the classical computer could represent SIMULTANEOUSLY.
+possible states, where \\(n\\) is the number of qubits you have. <sup> 1 </sup> Furthermore, we can manipulate qubits in this superposition state which is similar to working with ALL the possible states the classical computer could represent SIMULTANEOUSLY.

 Superposition and Inherent Parallelism are only part of the Qubit story.
 Entanglement also plays an incredibly important role.